 City Council should send a question to the ballot asking voters whether term limits should be enacted allowing up to 12-16 years of service.
 Such limits would bring Philadelphia in line with other major cities and provide ample time for lawmakers to tackle challenging, long-term projects while ensuring that competitive elections for open seats take place with some regularity.

 The 1950s-era requirement that City elected officials resign their current office before running for another one was instituted to prevent incumbents from marshaling their office staff and materials for their campaign.
 This original concern is no longer worth the cost of compelling elected officials to vacate their current post before seeking another one.
-It creates an uneven playing field for those who cannot easily forgo months of income while, with each resignation, voters are deprived of representation for a time until the vacancy is filled.
+With every vacancy created, voters are deprived of representation until a special election is held, if one is held at all before the next regular election.
+Even if a special election is held promptly, local party leaders choose the nominees, essentially granting a handful of partisans the power to handpick the next officeholder.

 Pennsylvania elections have changed dramatically in recent years, allowing millions of voters statewide to enjoy the convenience of voting by mail.
 But limited resources, burdensome legal requirements, and unfounded charges of election fraud have put an enormous strain on local election offices, including Philadelphia.